 Gas safety in rented homes

-Call the National Gas Emergency Service immediately on 0800 111 999 if you smell gas or think there's a gas leak.
+call the National Gas Emergency Service on 0800 111 999 once you are outside

-Your landlord must make sure that the gas supply and appliances they have provided are:
+Your landlord must make sure that the gas meter, pipework and any gas appliances they provide are:

 in a safe condition